 Whatever our particular situation, these past few months have been a whirlwind for us all.
 Feelings of uncertainty, stress, and anxiety can easily overwhelm us, and it can be difficult to know what to do to alleviate them.

 There are a number of resources for practicing self-care, but mindfulness—the ability to focus on the present and resist distraction—is a particularly powerful tool.
 Much like exercise strengthens our bodies, mindfulness strengthens our minds, allowing us to approach stress with a valuable equanimity.
 With some simple techniques and online resources, here's how mindfulness can help you through stressful times.

 What is mindfulness?

 Picture yourself watching a movie in the dark, completely engrossed.
 What if you suddenly paused for a moment and shifted your focus instead to the edges of the screen?
 What if you reminded yourself in that moment that what you’re really looking at are flickers of light on a wall?
 This story isn’t really happening.
 Those characters aren’t really there.
 For most of us, this would break the spell the movie is designed to cast on us.
 We would be unable to be captivated—or sucked in—in the same way.

-Of course, when we’re watching a movie, we don’t want to break the spell.
-Part of the pleasure is getting lost in the story.
+Of course, when we’re watching a movie we don’t want to break the spell; part of the pleasure is getting lost in the story.
 Getting lost in our own unpleasant thoughts, however, is not so fun.
 Our feelings have a way of sucking us in, overwhelming us, and negatively affecting our mood and behavior.
-The truth is, we spend much of our lives this way—distracted by our thoughts, and seemingly at their mercy.
+The truth is, we spend much of our lives this way—distracted by our thoughts and seemingly at their mercy.
 We’d all love to break that spell.

 Mindfulness is the ability to view our thoughts and feelings with a similar shift of focus to the screen rather than the movie.
 It allows us to avoid being sucked in by offering a strategy for paying closer attention.
 When we’re mindful, it’s easier to exhale away our fear and anxiety—controlling it before it can control you.